 Travelling from Trieste to Zagreb by Bus

-There are now several daily buses from Trieste to Zagreb.
-Journey time is between 4-5 hours, depending on which bus you take.
+There are now several daily buses from Trieste to Zagreb operated by Flixbus.
+Journey time is around 4 hours.

 Travelling from Trieste to Split or Dubrovnik by Bus